gautesolheim/14000-syllabified-words-list/README.md

-# 14k-syllables-word-list
+# 14k-syllabized-word-list
 This repo contains a list of 14 000 of the 20 000 most common English words, divided into syllables.

-The data is derived from two sources: A list of 180 000 words divided into syllables, and a list of the 20 000 most common English words.
-The first list, which is impressively extensive and accurate in my opinion, is released under the public domain through Project Gutenberg.
-The second list is derived from Peter Norvig's n-gram analysis of *Google Web Trillion Word Corpus*.
+The data is derived from two sources: A list of 180 000 syllabized words released under the public domain through Project Gutenberg, and a list of the 20 000 most common English words.
+The second list is derived from Peter Norvig's [n-gram analysis](http://norvig.com/ngrams/ "description") of Google Web Trillion Word Corpus.

-...